 Synthesis of 4-EO-BCB-g-CNT

 Grafting the pre-initiator to the nanotubes was a tricky endeavor.
 Even under the same conditions the grafting level could vary greatly.
-When this procedure was scaled up there was a great decrease in grafting; this was
+When this procedure was scaled up there was a great decrease in grafting level; this was

 attributed to a higher concentration of 4-EO-BCB due to using a smaller ratio of solvent.
-This was explored by matching lab scale (0.1 g) to the scale up (1.0g) while there was an increase in grafting from the original scale up it was still lower than the percentage of grafting for the small scale.
+This was explored by matching lab scale (0.1 g) to the scale up (0.5 g) while there was an increase in grafting from the original scale up it was still lower than the percentage of grafting for the small scale.
 Several concentrations of 4-EO-BCB were used when conducting these experiments to determine if

 concentration had an effect on the grafting density.

 NMR analysis of 4-EO-BCB-g-CNT

-Initially the Diels-Alder reaction was unsuccessful because the higher temperatures were difficult to maintain.
-Once thise issue was resolved the reaction was carried out.
-The spectra in Figure 9 shows the familiar peaks that were seen in both Figures 7 and 8, but the all of the peaks have shifted upfield except for the benzylic multiplet.
-1H NMR (500 MHz, Chloroform-d) 6.99-6.79 (m, 1H) , 1.31 (d, J=6.9 Hz, 0H), 1.29 (s, 1H), 1.26 (s, 12H), 0.88 (t, J=6.8 Hz, 3H) The upfield shift is attributed to the increase in shielding due to the electron density and the magnetic nature of the carbon nanotubes.
-This spectrum shows
+Initially the Diels-Alder reaction was unsuccessful because the higher temperatures were difficult to maintain with the heating mantles at hand.
+Once this issue was resolved, by using hotplates that could obtain the desired temperature, the reaction was carried out.
+The spectrum in Figure 9 shows the familiar peaks that were seen in both Figures 7 and 8, but the all of the peaks have shifted upfield, except for the benzylic multiplet.
+1H NMR (500 MHz,